Living-with-machines/alto2txt/tools/extract_text/README.md

 Usage: `extracttext publication_dir txt_out_dir [downsample=1]`

 Use to convert a single newspaper's worth of XML
-(in alto or bl_newspaper format) to plain text alongside minimal metadata.
+(in alto or bln format) to plain text alongside minimal metadata.
 Downsample can be used to do every nth issue.
 One article per txt file.

 Expected structure: